robertfasano/argent/README.md

 * A code generator to produce and run ARTIQ code based on user-defined sequences
 * A client-server architecture allowing experimental variables to be changed or systematically optimized live without recompilation
-* Integration with InfluxDB for long-term data logging and visualization
+* Integration with InfluxDB for long-term data logging and visualization Argent was developed and tested on ARTIQ 6.
+Other versions may work, but are not currently officially supported.

 # Installation
 This installation guide assumes that you've installed the [standard Anaconda distribution](https://www.anaconda.com/products/individual]).
 If you're not using Anaconda, Argent can still be installed as a standard Python package without a virtual environment.